Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: Introduction

-In this paper, we propose a novel objective for unsupervised constituency parsing: maximizing the semantic information that constituent structures carry.
-We propose a novel method for measuring \emph{SemInfo}, the information between constituent structures and sentence semantics.
-Specifically, we introduce a bag-of-substrings model to represent the sentence semantics and quantify semantic information encoded in each substring using the probability-weighted information metric developed for bag-of-words models \citep{Aizawa_2003}.
-We calculate the SemInfo value by aggregating the substring-semantic information associated with the constituent structure.
-Experiments show a much stronger correlation between SemInfo and the parsing accuracy than the correlation between LL and the parsing accuracy, suggesting that SemInfo is an effective objective function for unsupervised constituency parsing.
-In addition, we develop a Tree Conditional Random Field (TreeCRF)-based model to apply the SemInfo maximization objective to PCFG induction, the state-of-the-art method for unsupervised constituency parsing.
-Experiments demonstrate that the SemInfo maximization objective improves the PCFG's parsing accuracy by 7.85 points across five latest PCFG variants and in four languages.
+In this paper, we propose a novel objective for training unsupervised parsers: maximizing SemInfo (the semantic information encoded in constituent structures).
+Specifically, we introduce a bag-of-substrings model to represent the sentence semantics with substring statistics, in parallel to how bag-of-words models represent document topics with word statistics.
+Next, we estimate the semantic information encoded in substrings (i.e., substring-semantic information) by applying the Probability-Weighted Information (PWI) metric \citep{Aizawa_2003} developed for the bag-of-words model to our bag-of-substrings model.
+Finally, we calculate the SemInfo value of a constituent structure by summing up the substring-semantic information associated with the structure.
+Experiments show a much stronger correlation between SemInfo and parsing accuracy than the correlation between LL and parsing accuracy.
+The improved correlation suggests SemInfo is an effective objective function for unsupervised constituency parsing.
+In addition, we develop a Tree Conditional Random Field (TreeCRF)-based model to apply the mean-field SemInfo maximization training to PCFG parsers (the state-of-the-art non-ensemble method for unsupervised constituency parsing \citep{liu-etal-2023-simple}).
+Experiments demonstrate that the SemInfo maximization objective improves the PCFG's parsing accuracy by 7.85 sentence-F1 scores across five latest PCFG variants and in four languages.

-Our main contributions are: (1) Proposing a novel method for estimating SemInfo, the information between constituent structures and sentence semantics.
+Our main contributions are: (1) Proposing a novel method for estimating SemInfo, the semantic information encoded in constituent structures.
 (2) Demonstrating a strong correlation between SemInfo values and parsing accuracy.
-(3) Developing a TreeCRF model to apply the SemInfo maximization objective to PCFG induction, significantly improving parsing accuracy and setting new state-of-the-art results in three of the four languages tested.
+(3) Developing a TreeCRF model to apply mean-field SemInfo maximization training to PCFG parsers, significantly improving parsing accuracy and achieving state-of-the-art level results as non-ensemble parsers.